 - Multilingual & jargon.
 Cross‑language retrieval and domain‑specific acronyms depend on your embedding model; expect lower recall unless your corpus and embeddings are aligned.

 - Determinism.
 LLM outputs vary run‑to‑run.
-For regulated uses, require citations and enable human review before decisions.
+For regulated uses, refer to citations and enable human review before decisions.

 - Rate limiting: Groq enforces organization‑level limits by requests/tokens per minute and per day.
 When exceeded, you’ll receive HTTP 429 with headers (e.g., x-ratelimit-*, retry-after)—your client must back off and retry.